drts01/notes/stackedit/az.md

 > Leaders focus on the key inputs for their business and deliver them with the right quality and in a timely fashion.
 Despite setbacks, they rise to the occasion and never settle.

 * **Situation**: Creating a pipeline to have consistence images across all environments (i.e. public and private cloud).
-We were leveraging
+We were leveraging a tool from the Debian team on Ubuntu.
 * **Task**:
 * **Action**:
 * **Result**: